anuragsoni/anuragsoni.github.io/content/post/ocaml-logging.md

 ## Problems with the default Async logger

-[Async](https://opensource.janestreet.com/async/) comes with a [logging module](https://github.com/janestreet/async_unix/blob/ecf27931acaf003cf9a9aca2626d8ddfdacab193/src/log.mli) that is really easy to use, and provides a simple interface that allows logging at a specific level and attaching some tags alongwith a message payload.
+[Async](https://opensource.janestreet.com/async/) comes with a [logging module](https://github.com/janestreet/async_unix/blob/ecf27931acaf003cf9a9aca2626d8ddfdacab193/src/log.mli) that is easy to use and provides a simple interface that allows logging at a specific level and attaching some tags along with a message payload.

 ```ocaml
 open!
 Core